Backlash7977/hello-world/README.md

 Here we go!

-I really hope this feels like some sort of game Definately will make it easier
+I really hope this feels like some sort of game.
+Definately will make it easier.